 To guide you in understanding and processing the data in the file, review the following resources:

-Important Announcement — As part of our continuing commitment to protect student privacy, effective July 2018, Social Security number will no longer be included in the student datafile.
-This change will coincide with the release of AP scores for the May 2018 exam administration.
-Prior year datafiles will also cease to include Social Security number.
+Social Security numbers—As part of our continuing commitment to protect student privacy, effective July 2018, Social Security number is no longer included in the student datafile.
+This change also applies to prior year datafiles.

-In an effort to minimize impact to your systems and processes, the Social Security number field will remain in the file layout so that your data file layout remains the same, but the field will be blank starting in July 2018.
+In an effort to minimize impact to your systems and processes, the Social Security number field will remain in the file layout so that your data file layout remains the same, but the field will be blank as of July 2018.
 To help aid in a smooth transition, please refer to this guide.
-We will be providing further details about your data file layouts as we approach the date of these changes in July 2018.
-If you have any further questions at this time please email email@example.com.
+If you have any further questions please email firstname.lastname@example.org.

 A note about race and ethnicity reporting—Beginning with the 2016 administration two new fields were added to the student datafile to reflect an updated race and ethnicity question that better aligns with U.S. Department of Education data collection and reporting guidelines.
 Review this guide (.pdf/431KB) to understand how to interpret race and ethnicity data from 2015 and prior admins vs. data from the 2016 admin and going forward.